Diffusion Model Based Posterior Sampling for Noisy Linear Inverse Problems: Method

-\end{theorem} \begin{proof} The proof is shown in Appendix \ref {appendix:proof-of-theorem1}. \end{proof} It can be seen that in principle a matrix inversion operation is needed in (\ref{eq:likelihood-score-original}) for each ${\bf{x}}_t$.
-In the special case when ${\bf{A}}$ itself is row-orthogonal or ${\bf{A}}{\bf{A}}^T$ is diagonal, the matrix inversion is trivial and (\ref{eq:likelihood-score-original}) simply reduces to
+As shown in Theorem \ref{noise-likelohood-score-linear-VPSDE}, now we obtain a simple \textit{closed-form} approximation for the intractable likelihood score, which is much easier to implement compared to DPS and its variants.
+In the special case when ${\bf{A}}$ itself is row-orthogonal, i.e., ${\bf{A}}{\bf{A}}^T$ is diagonal, the matrix inversion is trivial and (\ref{eq:likelihood-score-original}) simply reduces to

 where $[\cdot]_m$ is the $m$-th element and ${\bf{a}}_{m}$ is the $m$-th row of $\bf{A}$.
-For general matrices $\bf{A}$, such an inversion is essential but it can be efficiently implemented by resorting to singular value decomposition (SVD) of $\bf{A}$, as shown in Theorem \ref{noise-likelohood-score-linear-VPSDE-SVD}. \begin{theorem} (efficient computation via SVD) For DDPM, the noise-perturbed pseudo-likelihood score $\nabla_{{\bf{x}}_t} \log{p({\bf{y}}\mid {\bf{x}}_t})$ in (\ref{eq:likelihood-score-original}) of Theorem \ref{noise-likelohood-score-linear-VPSDE} can be equivalently computed as
+For general matrices $\bf{A}$, such an inversion is essential but it can also be efficiently implemented by resorting to singular value decomposition (SVD) of $\bf{A}$, as shown in Theorem \ref{noise-likelohood-score-linear-VPSDE-SVD}. \begin{corollary} (efficient computation via SVD) For the general forward process (\ref{eq-forward}), the noise-perturbed pseudo-likelihood score $\nabla_{{\bf{x}}_t} \log{p({\bf{y}}| {\bf{x}}_t})$ in (\ref{eq:likelihood-score-original}) of Theorem \ref{noise-likelohood-score-linear-VPSDE} can be equivalently computed as